dyxstat/ViralCC/README.md

 * prokaryotic_contig_info.csv: information of non-viral contigs with three columns (contig name, contig length, and GC-content)
 * viralcc.log: log file of ViralCC

+# Instruction of reproducing results in ViralCC paper